pingcap/docs/develop/dev-guide-sample-application-java.md

 ## Step 3.
 Run the code

-The following introduces how to run the code step by step.
+The following content introduces how to run the code step by step.

 ### Step 3.1 Table initialization